patx/micropie/README.md

 app.middlewares.append(MiddlewareExample())
 ```

 Middleware provides an easy and **reusable** way to extend the MicroPie framework.
-We can do things such as rate limiting, checking for max upload size in multipart requests, explicit routing, CSRF protection, and more.
+We can do things such as rate limiting, checking for max upload size in multipart requests, websockets, explicit routing, CSRF protection, and more.
-### **Deployment**

 MicroPie apps can be deployed using any ASGI server.
 For example, using Uvicorn if our application is saved as `app.py` and our `App` subclass is assigned to the `app` variable we can run it with:
 ```bash
 uvicorn app:app --workers 4 --port 8000